liamross/react-workflow/README.md

 };
 ```

+---

 ### pathTypes

-An object representing various styles for blocks and paths.
+An object representing various styles for paths.

 ```javascript
 pathTypes = {